15. In Love With Spring: My Novel Online

 He didn’t call me by name.
 Maybe he doesn’t know who I am!
 But how can that be possible?
-“Thank God school is almost over, huh?”
+“You psyched that school is almost over?”

-He shrugged, gained entrance to his locker, and deposited his books inside.
+He opened his locker and deposited his books inside.
 “I guess so.
 I don’t know.
 I like school.”